diagrams/diagrams-doc/doc/manual.rst

 ~~~~~~~~~~~~~~~~~

 Diagrams can also have "static attributes" which are applied at a
 specific node in the tree representing a diagram.
-Currently, the only
+Currently, only
+two static attributes are provided:

-static attribute is a hyperlink, which is supported only by the SVG
+* Hyperlinks are supported only by the SVG backend.
+To turn a diagram
-backend.
-To turn a diagram into a hyperlink, use the `href`
+  into a hyperlink, use the `href` function.

-function.
+* Transparency grouping via the `opacityGroup` function is supported
+  only by the SVG and PGF backends; see `Color and Opacity`_.

-More static attributes (for example, node IDs and transparency
+More static attributes (for example, node IDs) and wider backend
-grouping) and wider backend support will be added in future versions.
+support may be added in future versions.

 2D Transformations
 ~~~~~~~~~~~~~~~~~~